aappleton8/JustAFK/README.md

 nobody_away: 'There is nobody currently set to away.'
 setafk_away_private: 'You have been set to away by {name}.'
 setafk_return_private: 'You have been set to available by {name}.'
-kick_reason: '&cYou were inactive for too long!' # The reason to give when kicking an AFK player.
+kick_reason: '&cYou were inactive for too long!'
 player_command: '&cYou must be a player to use this command.'
 no_permission: '&cYou do not have permission to use this command.'
 help_header: '&3{plugin} commands'